usharesoft/appcenter-docs/end-user/en/source/pages/migration/whitebox-migration.rst

 Once the scan report has been imported as an appliance template, you can update the content prior to generating a machine image.

 The generation process is slightly different between black box and white box migration.
 UForge is not generating a machine image from a scan report, rather from an appliance template.
 You can add and remove packages at will from the OS Profile layer.
 Consequently package dependencies are calculated using the list of packages in the OS Profile.
-Any missing packages form the OS Profile are added prior to generating the machine image.
+Any missing packages from the OS Profile are added prior to generating the machine image.